Recent African origin of modern humans: Coastal route

 By some 50–70,000 years ago, a subset of the bearers of mitochondrial haplogroup L3 migrated from East Africa into the Near East.
 It has been estimated that from a population of 2,000 to 5,000 individuals in Africa, only a small group, possibly as few as 150 to 1,000 people, crossed the Red Sea.
 The group that crossed the Red Sea travelled along the coastal route around Arabia and the Persian Plateau to India, which appears to have been the first major settling point.
 (Wells 2003) argued for the route along the southern coastline of Asia, across about 250 km, reaching Australia by around 50,000 years ago.

-Today at the Bab-el-Mandeb straits, the Red Sea is about 20 km wide, but 50,000 years ago sea levels were 70 m lower (owing to glaciation) and the water was much narrower.
+Today at the Bab-el-Mandeb straits, the Red Sea is about 20 km wide, but 50,000 years ago sea levels were 70 m lower (owing to glaciation) and the water channel was much narrower.
 Though the straits were never completely closed, they were narrow enough to have enabled crossing using simple rafts, and there may have been islands in between.
-Shell middens 125,000 years old have been found in Eritrea, indicating the diet of early humans included seafood obtained by beachcombing.
+Shell middens 125,000 years old have been found in Eritrea, indicating that the diet of early humans included seafood obtained by beachcombing.

+Toba eruption

 The dating of the Southern Dispersal is a matter of dispute.
-It may have happened either pre- or post-Toba, a catastrophic volcanic eruption that took place between 69,000 and 77,000 years ago at the site of present-day Lake Toba.
-Stone tools discovered below the layers of ash disposed in India may point to a pre-Toba dispersal but the source of the tools is disputed.
+It may have happened either pre- or post-Toba, a catastrophic volcanic eruption that took place between 69,000 and 77,000 years ago at the site of present-day Lake Toba in Sumatra, Indonesia.
+Stone tools discovered below the layers of ash deposited in India may point to a pre-Toba dispersal but the source of the tools is disputed.
 An indication for post-Toba is haplo-group L3, that originated before the dispersal of humans out of Africa and can be dated to 60,000–70,000 years ago, "suggesting that humanity left Africa a few thousand years after Toba".
 Some research showing slower than expected genetic mutations in human DNA was published in 2012, indicating a revised dating for the migration to between 90,000 and 130,000 years ago.
 Some more recent research suggests a migration out-of-Africa of around 50,000-65,000 years ago of the ancestors of modern non-African populations, similar to most previous estimates.